Notes on the Geography of Thailand: Bangkok

 It's an amazing juxtaposition with the air-conditioned towers nearby.

 The slum adjoins both a dump and the venerable Wat Padum Vanaram.

 The dump is also the backyard of the World Trade Center, a shopping center that's open but limping from the bruising competition.

 Wedged in between the dump and the slum: a temporary stage.

 Along the southern waterfront, this is the Royal Chareon Krung (RCK) building, designed by Rangsan Torsuwan.

-The main entrance has a broom closet perched over the porte cochere and dressed-up as a little Parthenon.
+The main entrance has a broom closet that, perched over the porte cochere, has been dressed-up as a little Parthenon.
 Or perhaps it's not a broom closet; maybe it's a vault stuffed with goodies from Louis Vuitton and Patek Philippe.

 The city's northern and eastern fringes are rimmed with housing estates--mubanchatsan--both low and high.
 This picture of moon-colony highrises was taken north of the city and from the elevated deck of the imaginatively named Second Stage Expressway.

 Commuters need fuel.

 Meanwhile the Chao Phraya provides efficient taxi service for those whose business is close to the river.